All Episodes

 It's really only happening with Hispanics.

-And I think that Hispanics, unlike Asians and Africans, I'm not just saying this because I'm ethnically Mexican also, but Hispanics, they people say there is some proximity with white people.
+And I think that Hispanics, unlike Asians and Africans, I'm not just saying this because I'm ethnically Mexican also, but Hispanics, people say there is some proximity with white people.

-You know, a lot of Hispanics have a kind of white phenotype, and many of them see themselves as white.
+You know, a lot of Hispanics have a kind of white phenotype and many of them see themselves as white.

-You know, some people say that's me, but I would say that's a lot of Hispanics, they maybe identify as white in a certain way.
+You know, some people say that's me, but I would say that's a lot of Hispanics.

-And maybe that explains why they were able to vote for the deporter in chief Donald Trump in 2024.
+And maybe that explains why they were able to vote for the deporter in chief, Donald Trump in 2024.

 I will say, though, it is a bit surprising.

-That was a big part of the thinking 10 years ago, is that, like you say, they're gonna come here, they're gonna vote Democrat forever, and the Democrats are gonna increase the open borders, and you know, it's a sort of uh compounding effect, always more immigration.
+That was a big part of the thinking 10 years ago is that, like you say, they're going to come here.

 And so that's been a little bit surprising.

-But I would say that when you look at Trump's governance, now that he is really fulfilling or by appearances fulfilling mass deportations, the Hispanics are turning on him.
+But I would say that when you look at Trump's governance, now that he is really fulfilling or by appearances, fulfilling mass deportations, the Hispanics are turning on him.

-If you look at the available polling, now that there's this media perception that Trump is enforcing deportations and going door to door, I discount the extent of this, but that's a perception.
+And so the Hispanics that turned out a record numbers for a Republican president in 24, if you look at the available polling, now that there's this media perception that Trump is enforcing deportations and going door to door, I discount the extent of this, but that's the perception.

-And many of the attitudes on immigration are changing.
+Now Hispanics are turning on Trump and many of the attitudes on immigration are changing.

-And I would say Beyond that, I don't know that the immigrants ever fully and really assimilate.
+And I would say beyond that, I don't know that the immigrants ever fully and really assimilate.

 You know, you look at black Americans, for example, they've been here for 400 years.